alf45tar/Pedalino/README.md

 - [SmartConfig](https://itunes.apple.com/us/app/smartconfig/id1233975749?platform=iphone&preserveScrollPosition=true#platform/iphone) for iOS

 Boot procedure
-- On power on Pedalino will try to connect to the last know access point (fast double flashing led)
+- On power on Pedalino will try to connect to the last know access point (double blinking led)
-- If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode (slow flashing led)
+- If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode (slow blinking led)
 - Start one of the tested apps to configure SSID and password
 - If it doesn't receive any SSID and password during the next 30 seconds it switch to AP mode (led off)
 - In AP mode Pedalino create a WiFi network called 'Pedalino' waiting connection from clients.
 No password required.
 Led is off until a client connect to AP.
-- Led is on when connected (Pedalino is connected to an AP or a client is connected to Pedalino AP)
+- Led is on when Pedalino is connected to an AP or a client is connected to Pedalino AP.
+- Led will start fast blinking when Pedalino is partecipating to an AppleMIDI session.
 - Reboot Pedalino to restart the procedure.

+You can reset the last know access point via menu.

 ## Pre-compiled source into hex files